We don’t have any jobs available at present, but you might like to help out as a volunteer.

 – be there to help generally with these good natured cycle sessions

-Walled Garden – design and build a cold frame
+Walled Garden – build a cold frame

 We are renovating a Victorian Walled Garden hidden away behind The Lodge in in the Ecology Centre in Carshalton.
 We have just been awarded a small amount of funding to help us build some cold frames.
 So we are looking for somebody with the skills to build as small structure with low brick walls and wood framed glass (or similar) on the top.
 We’d like the cold frames to be a similar design to that which the Victorians would have had in gardens of this type.
 Does this sound like your sort of project?
 There are lots of other tasks that need doing in the garden as well….